Weekend Preview and St. Patty’s Day Too

 Wednesday’s high winds (54 mph at Yeager airport) were a direct by-product of this large temperature spread!
 Even last night’s snow showers should be credited to the northerly winds which blew snow streaks into the region.

-Thursday's pre-dawn snows fell hard enough to make for slick roads in the Scioto Valley of Ohio, The Daniel Boone Parkway of Kentucky and the Billion Dollar Coalfield in West Virginia.
+Snow fell heavily enough to make for slick travel along the Scioto Trail (Rt.
+23) in Ohio out of Portsmouth, the Daniel Boone Parkway of Kentucky and in the Billion dollar Coalfields of West Virginia.

 After an abnormally cold Thursday, Friday into Saturday will see another spike in spring temperature and wind as highs aim for 55-60 degrees.
 The winds will pick up enough to renew the risk of brush fires on south facing hills.